Omar6688/wallet_tracker/TESTING.md

 - Firefox (macOS)
 - Microsoft Edge (Windows)

 ### Accessibility

-- Forms and buttons tested with keyboard navigation
+- All forms and buttons tested with keyboard navigation
-- Color contrast checked (orange on dark blue passes WCAG AA)
+- Color contrast reviewed — white text on dark background is readable
-- ARIA labels used where applicable
+- All interactive elements are accessible by tabbing

 ---

-## Screenshots (Optional)

 ## Screenshots